District Five

 The Commander's Meeting is specifically designed for your community and will keep you informed of the issues and important events in your neighborhood.
 Not only will you hear about the crime statistics for the entire district, you also get to connect with the district commander and community resource officers.

-The Commander’s Meetings are held at 6:00 pm on the 3rd Thursday of the odd numbered months at different locations throughout the district.
+Commander’s Meetings are held on the third Thursday of each month at 6:00 PM at the district station.
 If you would like an ASL interpreter, please email us at 5.Dist@denvergov.org at least three business days prior to the meetingMeeting reminders are posted on Nextdoor.com.

 Community Resource Officers